-The Grant Application deadline is November 1, 2020.
+The Grant Application deadline for International Grenfell Association (IGA) grants beginning in late Spring 2022 is November 1, 2021

-The IGA has gone with an on-line grant application process, with a link to this process available under “Grants” on the IGA website at www.grenfellassociation.org.
+The IGA’s grant application process is online, with a link to this process available under the page banner ‘Grants.’

 You can also access the link directly at: